ceph/ceph.io/src/en/news/blog/2018/new-mimic-centralized-configuration-management/index.md

 >   osd  class:ssd advanced debug\_ms  2
 > ...

-Instead of dumping the entire config database you can also inspect the config for a individual daemon in the system.
-For example,
+Instead of dumping the entire config database, you can inspect the config for a individual daemon in the system.
+For example:

 > $ ceph config set osd.0 debug\_osd 10
 > $ ceph config get osd.0